rudijs/koa-json-logger/README.md

 `app.use(koaJsonLogger());`

-I suggest it's best to use this middleware very first in the stack so any and all downstream uncaught errors are logged.
+I suggest it's best to use this middleware high in the middleware stack so any and all downstream uncaught errors are logged.

 Logs will go into a `log/` directory relative to file that instruments the Koa app, so you'll need to create this folder.